Anti-pluricanonical systems on Fano varieties: Adjunction

 (1) Let $(X,B)$ be a projective sub-pair and let $f\colon X\to Z$ be a contraction with $\dim Z>0$ such that $(X,B)$ is sub-lc near the generic fibre of $f$, and $K_X+B\sim_\R 0/Z$.
 Below we recall a construction based on [\ref{kaw-subadjuntion}] giving a kind of canonical bundle formula which we refer to as \emph{adjunction for fibre spaces} [\ref{ambro-adj}][\ref{PSh-II}, \S 7].

 For each prime divisor $D$ on $Z$ we let $t_D$ be the lc threshold of $f^*D$ with respect to $(X,B)$ over the generic point of $D$, that is, $t_D$ is the largest number so that $(X,B+t_Df^*D)$ is sub-lc over the generic point of $D$.
 Of course $f^*D$ may not be well-defined everywhere but at least it is defined over the smooth locus of $Z$, in particular, near the generic point of $D$, and that is all we need.
 Next let $b_D=1-t_D$, and then define $B_Z=\sum b_DD$ where the sum runs over all the prime divisors on $Z$.
-By assumption, $K_X+B\sim_\R f^*L_Z$ for some $\R$-Cartier $\R$-divisor $L_Z$ on $Z$.
-Letting $M_Z=L_Z-(K_Z+B_Z)$ we get